 More amateur reporting.
 Yes, that's true.
 But there's also far more expert reporting now.
 I follow dozens of niche bloggers whose expertise massively outstrips that of the traditional media journalists they might have displaced.
 I mostly ignore the legions of new amateur "journalists" and find the true experts.
 Many of these experts had no voice before, as they had no access into the very limited "newshole" of traditional media outlets.
 My news and info diet is richer than ever.

 Less objective reporting.
 This criticism rides with the amateur argument: that only professionally trained journalists that can be objective.
 While this argument has some merit at the margin, there is a counter argument as well.
-Since the digital era opens the media to more expertise, that expertise often comes packaged with a better brand of objectivity-- that informed by much deeper subject matter knowledge.
+Since the digital era opens the media to more expertise, that expertise often comes packaged with a better brand of objectivity-- informed by much deeper subject matter knowledge.

 Less serious new coverage.
 This argument says we are now lacking in coverage of the most important issues, like Middle East peace processes or inner city economic woes.
 I'd again make a counter argument, that as the costs of producing and distributing coverage have declined, there is more of it-- at all levels.